2019 University of North Carolina at Charlotte shooting

-The University of North Carolina at Charlotte shooting was a school shooting that took place at the University of North Carolina at Charlotte on April 30, 2019.
-The event, which occurred on the last day of classes for the spring semester, sent six people to the hospital, two of whom were dead upon arrival, and left three others in critical condition.
+On April 30, 2019, a mass shooting occurred at the University of North Carolina at Charlotte.
+The shooting, which occurred on the last day of classes for the spring semester, sent six people to the hospital, two of whom were dead upon arrival, and left three others in critical condition.
 The shooting occurred inside a classroom in the Woodford A. Kennedy Building while students were giving a final presentation.
 The perpetrator, a former UNCC student named Trystan Andrew Terrell, was arrested shortly afterwards.
 In September 2019, he pleaded guilty to the murders and was sentenced to life imprisonment without the possibility of parole.

 Events

 The shooting occurred during the last day of classes for the spring semester, at around 5:40 p.m. local time, according to university officials.
 Around that time, the gunman entered Room 236 in the Kennedy Building, where approximately 60 students enrolled in "Science, Technology, & Society," a liberal studies course on the anthropology and philosophy of science, were delivering their final group presentations.
 The classroom, with a level floor and 14 separate tables, was designed to accommodate approximately 100 students, and had both a front and a rear entrance, according to survivor Rami Al-Ramadhan, who had been seated towards the front of the room.
 The course instructor was anthropology professor Adam Johnson.